maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Ray-Closest-Hit Shader

-Gets executed for the closest intersection, relative to the Ray.
+Gets executed for the closest intersection, relative to the ray.

- - `rayPayloadInNV`: The Payload shared between this Shader and the Ray-Generation Shader.
+ - `rayPayloadInNV`: The Payload shared between this shader and the ra generation shader.
- - `hitAttributeNV`: Intersection point defined in the Barycentric coordinate space.
+ - `hitAttributeNV`: Intersection point defined in the barycentric coordinate space.

 Not used in this example, but important properties are also:

- - `gl_InstanceCustomIndexNV`: Returns us the Id of the instance we have intersected with - We can define the instance Id, when creating a Top-Level Acceleration Container.
+ - `gl_InstanceCustomIndexNV`: Returns us the Id of the instance we have intersected with - We can define the instance Id, when creating a TLAC.
- - `gl_WorldRayDirectionNV`: Returns the Ray's direction in World-Space and normalized.
+ - `gl_WorldRayDirectionNV`: Returns the ray's direction in world-space and is normalized.
- - `gl_WorldToObjectNV` and `gl_ObjectToWorldNV`: Can be used, to convert between World-Space and Object-Space.
+ - `gl_WorldToObjectNV` and `gl_ObjectToWorldNV`: Can be used, to convert between world-space and object-space.
 Note that both are `3x4` matrices.
- - `gl_HitTNV`: The traveled distance of the Ray.
+ - `gl_HitTNV`: The traveled distance of the ray.

-Note that Hit-Shaders and the Miss-Shader all have the same properties available.
+Note that hit and miss shaders all have the same properties available.
 You can find a list of all available properties [here](https://github.com/KhronosGroup/GLSL/blob/master/extensions/nv/GLSL_NV_ray_tracing.txt#L57-L109).

 ````glsl
 #version 460